aimms/documentation/dataexchange/rest.rst

 When you experience trouble invoking a URL using `dex::client` requests, here are a number of guidelines that may help you tackle it:

-* libcurl doesn't automatically follow redirects, and is pretty strict on checking revocation lists by default.
+* ``libcurl`` doesn't automatically follow redirects, and is pretty strict on checking revocation lists by default.
 This may cause HTTP requests to fail with sometimes hard to follow error messages.
 In addition, the HTTP client in the Data Exchange library does not perform automatic proxy discovery, which may cause HTTP requests to fail because the proper proxy is not used during the request.
 The following code will sensible defaults to prevent all of these issues:

 	.. code-block:: aimms

-		dex::client::ProxyResolve("https://www.aimms.com", proxyURL);	! determine proxy URL, assuming the same proxy result for any url stringOptions(dex::client::stropt) := { 'PROXY' : proxyURL };   ! instruct libcurl to use the given proxy intOptions(dex::client::intopt) := { 'HTTPPROXYTUNNEL' : 1, 'SSL_OPTIONS' : 2, 'FOLLOWLOCATION' : 1, 'MAXREDIRS' : 10 };
+		dex::client::ProxyResolve("https://www.aimms.com", proxyURL);	! determine proxy URL, assuming the same proxy result for any URL stringOptions(dex::client::stropt) := { 'PROXY' : proxyURL };   ! instruct libcurl to use the given proxy intOptions(dex::client::intopt) := { 'HTTPPROXYTUNNEL' : 1, 'SSL_OPTIONS' : 2, 'FOLLOWLOCATION' : 1, 'MAXREDIRS' : 10 };
 		dex::client::SetDefaultOptions(intOptions, stringOptions);

 * If your request contains a request body, the HTTP client will deduce the content type of the request body from the file extension containing the body, or if it cannot deduce it, set it to `application/octetstream`.
-You may need to set the `Content-Type` header to a proper value to make the request succeed, specifically when you do a POST request with url-encoded parameters, as follows
+You may need to set the `Content-Type` header to a proper value to make the request succeed, specifically when you do a POST request with URL-encoded parameters, as follows

 	.. code-block:: aimms

 		dex::client::AddRequestHeader(reqId, "Content-Type", "application/x-www-form-urlencoded");

 * A good way to debug HTTP requests is to enable request tracing by specifying a trace file in the :js:func:`dex::client::NewRequest` function.
-The resulting file will contain all available tracing information made available by libcurl, including all verbatim request and response headers and bodies.
+The resulting file will contain all available tracing information made available by ``libcurl``, including all verbatim request and response headers and bodies.

 Providing REST APIs
 -------------------